-11 Variations of this request also include climate transition related ambitions, or commitment to reporting on the implementation of a climate plan.
+12 Variations of this request also include climate transition related ambitions, or commitment to reporting on the implementation of a climate plan.

-- Whether the company has made a commitment to be "net zero" for operational and supply chain emissions (Scopes 1, 2, and 3) by 2050; - Whether the company discloses a commitment to report on the implementation of its plan in subsequent years; - Whether the company's climate data has received third-party assurance; - Disclosure of how the company's lobbying activities and its capital expenditures align with company strategy; - Whether there are specific industry decarbonization challenges; and - The company's related commitment, disclosure, and performance compared to its industry peers.
+- Disclosure of its operational and supply chain GHG emissions (Scopes 1, 2, and 3); - The completeness and rigor of company's short-, medium-, and long-term targets for reducing operational and supply chain GHG emissions (Scopes 1, 2, and 3 if relevant); - Whether the company has sought and received third-party approval that its targets are science-based; - Whether the company has made a commitment to be "net zero" for operational and supply chain emissions (Scopes 1, 2, and 3) by 2050; - Whether the company discloses a commitment to report on the implementation of its plan in subsequent years; - Whether the company's climate data has received third-party assurance; - Disclosure of how the company's lobbying activities and its capital expenditures align with company strategy; - Whether there are specific industry decarbonization challenges; and - The company's related commitment, disclosure, and performance compared to its industry peers.